Nitrokey/nitrokey-documentation/source/components/nitrokeys/storage/faq.rst

 .. faq:: What is the firmware PIN for?

-   The firmware password should meet general password recommandations (e.g. use alphabetic characters, digits and special characters or use a usfficiently long password).
+   The firmware password should meet general password recommendations (e.g. use alphabetic characters, digits and special characters or use a sufficiently long password).
 The firmware password is needed to update the firmware of the Nitrokey Storage.
 See further instructions for update process here.